haskellfoundation/tech-proposals/proposals/TEMPLATE.md

 This section should describe the estimated resource cost of the project as it pertains to the Haskell Foundation.
 Does the project need funding?
 Is there a human cost in terms of hours and effort?
 We need to know!
+In general, projects may require publicity, coordination among projects, funding, technical oversight, volunteer pool, etc. Enumerate these to the best of your ability.

 ## Timeline